 Grip styles are something that comes to us naturally after playing for a while, and it is something you learn.
 Everyone holds the mouse differently, and this largely affects what mouse we pick.

 - Claw Grip – Palm rests on the back of the mouse while fingers are arched to make the index and middle fingertips perpendicular to mouse buttons.
-Because of this, the mouse is easily picked up and moved, but it’s can sometimes feel more precise compared to the palm grip.
+Because of this, the mouse is easily picked up and moved, but it’s can sometimes feel more precise compared to the palm grip

 - Fingertip Grip – Hand hovers in the air with only the last digit of the fingers in contact with the mouse.
 Since your palm doesn’t rest on the end, this gives you the most precise control.
 Despite this grip offering accurate control, it’s also the hardest to learn, the most arduous on your hands, and generally requires a smaller mouse since your hand can feel further away.

-- The worlds best sensor
+The worlds best sensor

-- Lightspeed technology for wireless charging
+Lightspeed technology for wireless charging

-- Fantastic ergonomic hand design
+Fantastic ergonomic hand design

 Super light weight (80g)

-Although the G Pro looks fairly modest and generic, it’s ergonomic design has been so well designed that it is by far on the comfiest shapes we’ve tested.
+Although the G Pro looks fairly modest and generic, it’s ergonomic design has been so well designed that it is by far one the comfiest shapes we’ve tested.
 More importantly, however, is the sensor that Logitech has armed this mouse with.
 It’s the HERO (High-Efficiency Rated Optical) sensor and is widely considered the best gaming sensor currently available.